sreekeshiyer/tldr-text-summarizer/backend/readme.md

 ### Test Setup (Optional)

--   To write tests you can refer the test setup of common route and follow it
 -   To run tests locally you need to hit `python -m pytest -v` on cmd

 ### Important Points to be noted